teodoraj/medExpress/README.md

 ```

 ## To do plan:
+- For this exercise I am going to use Vite template that provides a minumal setup for React app, is fast and easy to run.

 - create the wrapper page that will include:
   - header - with logo
   - content - the slide with the questions